confluentinc/bottledwater-pg/README.Debian.md

 1. Create a new packaging branch (e.g. `debian-myfeature`) based off the current `debian` branch.
    The packaging branch name should begin with `debian-` in order for Travis to build it.

-2. Merge in the branch you want: e.g. `git merge myfork/myfeature`

-3. Update `DEBIAN_UPSTREAM_TAG` in the [Makefile](Makefile) to point to the *commit SHA of the ref you merged in*: e.g. `git rev-parse --short myfork/myfeature`.
-Commit the change to the Makefile.

-4. Update `DEBIAN_BRANCH` in the [Makefile](Makefile) to match the name of your packaging branch (e.g. `debian-myfeature`).
+2. Update `DEBIAN_BRANCH` in the [Makefile](Makefile) to match the name of your packaging branch (e.g. `debian-myfeature`).

+3. Merge in the branch you want: e.g. `REVISION=myfork/myfeature make deb-merge`.
+This will also automatically update `DEBIAN_UPSTREAM_TAG` in the [Makefile](Makefile) and commit it.

-5. Begin a new version series in the changelog: `VERSION=0.1++myfeature-0ubuntu1 make deb-new-release`.
+4. Begin a new version series in the changelog: `VERSION=0.1++myfeature-0ubuntu1 make deb-new-release`.
 This ensures that the branch name will be reflected in the package version string.
 (This will commit a change to [debian/changelog](debian/changelog).)

-6. Push your packaging branch (merge, Makefile changes and changelog change) to the `samstokes` fork.
+5. Push your packaging branch (merge, Makefile changes and changelog change) to the `samstokes` fork.

-7. The push will trigger a [Travis build](https://travis-ci.org/samstokes/bottledwater-pg) as above.
+6. The push will trigger a [Travis build](https://travis-ci.org/samstokes/bottledwater-pg) as above.

 If you need to build subsequent packages from the same branch (e.g. to incorporate further progress on the branch), the process is similar except using `make deb-release` instead of `VERSION=blah make